How Can You Tell If A Gold Sovereign Is Real?

 A gold sovereign is a generally circulated coin, Therefor it has what we call a face value.
 The face value is a nominal one pound sterling.

-However Sovereigns are produced from 22ct gold and therefor have a much greater value than their face value.
+However, Sovereigns are produced from 22ct gold and therefore have a much greater value than their face value.

 The value of a sovereign will never be less than the current gold spot or scrap price.
-For example a full sovereign is 8 grams of 22ct gold.
+For example, a full sovereign is 8 grams of 22ct gold.
 22ct gold currently standing at approx. £36 per gram.
-To calculate the scrap value of a full sovereign it is a simple sum 8 multiply by £36 = £288.
+To calculate the scrap value of a full sovereign it is a simple sum of 8 multiplied by £36 = £288.

-There is another element that can make a soverign worth far more than the scrap value and this is the collectors market.
+There is another element that can make a sovereign worth far more than the scrap value and this is the collectors market.

 - The condition of the coin.

 - The number of coins minted in that year or reign.